cjgiridhar/fsMgr/README.md

 fsMgr
 =====

-FileSystem Search Manager (fsMgr) is implemented with Tornado and Whoosh.
+FileSystem Search Manager (fsMgr)

-fsMgr is developed to introduce and demonstrate the concepts of
+fsMgr is prototype developed to introduce and demonstrate the concepts of:
 - 'Abstraction in Search' for mid-scaled real time website
 - SVC (Search View Controller) design based on MVC pattern

 More about 'Abstraction in Search' and 'SVC design' can be read @ http://technobeans.wordpress.com/2012/10/03/abstraction-in-search/

-fsMgr was developed on Linux ubuntu 2.6.32-38-generic #83-Ubuntu and Python 2.6
+fsMgr is implemented with Tornado & Whoosh Python libraries on Linux ubuntu 2.6.32-38-generic

 Features
 ========